mark-hennessy/flow-vs-typescript/README.md

 ```
 Either of these commands will install the project's dependencies as defined in the package.json file.

-### Build
-All of the project's build scripts as defined in the package.json file as npm scripts.

-Most build scripts are optional since IntelliJ already has integrations for linting tools, unit testing tools,
-flow, typescript compilation etc.

-Notable scripts:
-* `test:cov`: Generates code coverage reports
-* `babel`: Uses Babel to transpile ES6 to ES5
-* `webpack`: Uses Webpack to bundle the app into a single file
-* `docs:js`: Generates a javadoc style website for JavaScript files
-* `docs:ts`: Generates a javadoc style website for TypeScript files

 ## IntelliJ Setup
 The following IntelliJ setup is recommended.
 It's possible to setup the project in other IDEs,
 but some IDEs may lack support for Java.